Lazza/Fuji/README.md

 These are a few of several resources that have helped in the development of this software.
 Some include further reading on the topic:

+- The question [How do I copy a list of folders recursively, ignoring errors?][superuser_question] has a couple of interesting leads, mentioning Rsync and Ditto.
 - An answer to [Can I use ditto on OS X to sync two folders on the same machine?][superuser_answer] summarizes the difference between using Ditto and Rsync, taken from the following article.